olincollege/hoverbois/website/content/docs/electrical/_index.md

 We purchased a GPS/GLONASS unit from [Adafruit](https://www.adafruit.com/product/5440) as well.
-This would have talked to the Raspberry Pi over SPI.
+This would have talked to the Raspberry Pi over UART.
 Unfortunately, we never got to integrating the GPS.

 ## Radio

-Lastly, we purchased a set of cheap USB radios from Amazon.
+Lastly, we purchased a set of cheap USB LoRa module from Amazon.
 We would have attached one unit to the Raspberry Pi and the other unit to a laptop running a user interface.
-Unfortunately, one of the radio units fried itself.
+Unfortunately, one of the units fried itself.
 The lesson we learned was to never cheap out on your electronics.